scippo97sensibleproductions/NOBS.JobSystem/README.md

 registry.AddJob<DataProcessingJob>("0 2 * * *") // Run daily at 2 AM
     .OnError<CriticalFailureAlertJob>();       // Run this if DataProcessingJob throws
 ```

+### Stable Job Identity

+The job name is used as the primary key in the database to track execution history.
+By default, the system uses the job's class name (e.g., `DataProcessingJob`).
+This is brittle; if you rename or move the class, its execution history will be lost, and it will be treated as a new job.

+The `[JobName]` attribute decouples the job's identity from its implementation details.
+Once a job is in production, its `[JobName]` should be considered immutable.

+The system will throw an exception on startup if it detects two jobs registered with the same name.

 ## Building From Source